DEFRA/ffc-development-guide/docs/technology-stack.md

 All NoSQL databases will use the Mongo driver as this is the only driver compatible with PaaS services in both Azure and AWS

 - CosmosDB for NoSQL databases host in Azure
-- MongoDB for NoSQL databases hosted in AWS
+- DocumentDB (with MongoDB compatibility) for NoSQL databases hosted in AWS

 ## Infrastructure Building
 - Terraform